bambora/dev.bambora.com/source/mobile.md

 ## How it works

-This is a brief overview of how what Native Payment does.
+This is a brief overview of what Native Payment does.
 You can find implementation instructions with code samples in the guides for [Android](mobile.html#native-payment-android) and [iOS](mobile.html#native-payment-ios).

 ### Merchant registration